Mechanimix

 ISO 21049

-Mechanical seal standard; high temperature polymer processes
+Mechanical seal standard for high temperature polymer processes

 PED 2014/68/EU